Vikram310/Movie-Recommendation-System/README.md

 Create a Recommender System to show personalized movie recommendations based on ratings given by a user and other users similar to them in order to improve user experience.

-**Skills:** Collaberative and Content based Recommendation engines.
+**Skills:** Collaborative and Content based Recommendation engines.